Zarkrosh/ctf-writeups/2022-HTB-Business/README.md

 The host from where the XORed malware was received was down, so the only way to see what was run on the machine was to recover it from memory.

+### Unintended solution: search for crypted received data

-At this point I blocked for a while, enumerating files looking for file descriptors in /proc, llisting and dumping proc_maps from the python3 and other processes, looking for loaded ELFs in dynamic sections, with no progress.
+At this point I blocked for a while, enumerating files looking for file descriptors in /proc, listing and dumping proc_maps from the python3 and other processes, looking for loaded ELFs in dynamic sections, unsuccessfully.

 After some time, the idea that the received data connection might still be available in the memory came to my mind, as the python3 process was still running.
 This data should be encrypted with key 239, and instead of keep dumping things I just decided to XOR the entire memory dump with that key.
 If the data was still there, I should be able to find some data like ELF headers, strings and so.
 And I did.